Skills Taxonomy, Open methodology:

 All in all, educators, communities, or employers could browse the categories and skills associated with each to easily create curriculum, training programs, or job descriptions.

 With categories, it is easy to view one industry by the commonly associated skills.
 A categorized view makes it simple to understand the roles, skills, and certifications required that might be common to the industry.
 It also allows for easy access to search, filter, organize, and visualize skill data in a whole new way.

 Committed to connecting employers, educators, and communities

-Emsi Burning Glass remains committed to providing open source data that will help connect people and work.
-A standard and organized Skills taxonomy can equip organizations to use skills as a common language between people looking for work, work looking for people, and educational programs looking to connect people to the labor market.
+Lightcast remains committed to providing open access data that will help connect people and work.
+A standard and organized Skills taxonomy, along with our Occupations and Job Titles taxonomies can equip organizations to use skills as a common language between people looking for work, work looking for people, and educational programs looking to connect people to the labor market.